 - Unusual blouses: Even if you’re not a fan of ruffled confections, you can still spice up a suit with a gorgeous blouse.
 Go for rich colors, sumptuous textures, and subtle embellishments.
 Silks, muted jewel tones, contrast stitching, unusual cuffs … any fun details that will show through.
 (Thanks to reader Patti for this idea!
 We chatted back and forth about spicing up her look and, in the end, she realized that changing up her blouse options would help a ton.)

 - Brooches: Add a little sparkle to your lapel.
 If you can, do two or three smallish brooches at a time.
 Pierced post earrings can also serve as tiny, conservative brooches if you don’t have any on hand.

 - Bright shoes: Suits in vibrant colors can sometimes look dated, but adding a pair of red patent pumps or teal suede booties to a neutral suit gives the whole look a bit of pizazz.
 If you go this route, try to pick up the shoe color elsewhere in the ensemble – scarf, earrings, necklace, or from the colors and patterns in your shirt.

-- Statement necklaces: A giant, dazzling, chunky necklace that just barely peeks out from the neckline of your oxford could be fantastic.
+- Statement necklaces: A giant, dazzling, chunky necklace that just barely peeks out from the neckline of your button-front could be fantastic.
 Layered chains, colorful stones, bibs.
 Check Dana LeBlanc for pieces that are big and bright and bold, but not TOO over-the-top.